Hire in Canada

 A statement of wages (often known as a pay stub) must be issued on or before the day of the related salary payment.
 The pay stub must include:

-wages for that period, before and after any deductions, and how that was calculated
+- wages for that period before and after any deductions (must detail how that was calculated)

-Employment standards legislation provides employees with a statutory entitlement to vacation and vacation pay.
-Amounts and related requirements vary by jurisdiction but in all provinces, after one year of employment, employees are entitled to at least two weeks of vacation per year and vacation pay of 4% which begins to accrue immediately upon the commencement of employment.
+Employment standards legislation provides employees with a statutory entitlement to vacation time and vacation pay.
+Amounts and related requirements vary by jurisdiction but in all provinces, after one year of employment, employees are entitled to at least two weeks of vacation time per year and vacation pay of 4% which begins to accrue immediately upon the commencement of employment.
 In many provinces this entitlement will increase with an employee’s length of service, for example typically 3 weeks and 6% vacation pay after 5 years of service.

-Many employers provide a greater (than statutory) vacation entitlement and allow vacation to be taken in the first year of employment as the vacation time accrues.
+- Many employers provide a greater vacation entitlement than is required and allow vacation to be taken in the first year of employment as the vacation time accrues.

 Carry over rules

-In most jurisdictions carry over of annual leave is allowed; that is to say “use or lose” policies are not permissible.
+In most jurisdictions, the carry over of annual leave is allowed.
+Effectively, a “use or lose” policy is not permitted in Canada.

-Entitlements to sick leave vary by province but generally employers are not obliged to pay for these absences.
-Employees in most jurisdictions will have the statutorily protected right to a certain number of days unpaid sick leave.
-Many employers do however provide paid sick leave where these entitlements do not exist.
+Entitlements to sick leave – and employers’ obligations to pay for these absences – vary by province.
+Employees in all provinces will have the statutorily protected right to a certain number of days of unpaid sick leave.
+Many employers choose to provide paid sick leave where these entitlements do not exist.

-Some provinces provide for a certain number of statutorily protected but unpaid days to deal with responsibilities in relation to caring for family member.
+Some provinces provide for a certain number of statutorily protected but unpaid days to deal with responsibilities in relation to caring for family members.

-Importantly, employers also have a duty to accommodate for an employee on the basis of any disability and family status etc. Therefore, an employer may be required to permit an employee to be absent (without pay) for more than the mandated statutory leave days.
+Importantly, employers also have a duty to accommodate an employee on the basis of any disability and family status, etc. Therefore, an employer may be required to permit an employee to be absent (without pay) for more than the mandated statutory leave days.

 Compassionate & Bereavement Leave

-Under the Employment Standards Act, there is no statutory entitlement for employees to receive paid bereavement leave in Canada.
+Under the Employment Standards Act, there is no statutory entitlement for employees to receive paid bereavement leave in Canada (except in Québec).
 Under most circumstances, employees are entitled the right to take at least 2 days of unpaid job-protected leave per calendar year for the death of immediate family members.
 The employees’ job is protected in the event of them taking such leave.
-Many employers will both pay for this leave and indeed extend the number of days allowed via agreement in the Employment Contract or in an emergency leave policy.
+Many employers will both pay for this leave and indeed extend the number of days allowed via agreement in the employment contract or in an emergency leave policy.

-The definition of immediate family members is: Their siblings; Their spouse; Their or their spouse’s parent, step-parent or foster parent; Their or their spouse’s grandparent or step-grandparent; Their or their spouse’s child, step-child or foster child; Their or their spouse’s grandchild or step-grandchild; Their child’s spouse; A dependent relative.
+The definition of immediate family members is: an employees’ siblings, spouse, their or their spouse’s parents, step-parents or foster parents, their or their spouse’s grandparents or step-grandparents, their or their spouse’s child, step-child or foster child, their or their spouse’s grandchildren or step-grandchildren, their child’s spouse, or a dependent relative.

 Maternity & Parental Leave

-Maternity and parental leave entitlements differ by province to province.
-In general, pregnant employees have the right to take Maternity, or pregnancy, leave of up to 17, 18 or 19 weeks depending on the province.
+Maternity and parental leave entitlements differ by province.
+In general, pregnant employees have the right to take maternity or pregnancy leave of up to 17, 18 or 19 weeks depending on the province.
 This leave is unpaid.
-In Quebec, birth fathers are also eligible for up to 5 weeks of unpaid paternity leave.
+In Quebec, birth fathers are also eligible for up to five weeks of unpaid paternity leave.

-Additionally, in most jurisdictions, new parents (also parents by adoption) have the right to unpaid parental leave of between 59 and 63 weeks (depending on the jurisdiction) when a child is born or comes into their care for the first time.
-Parental leave does not have to commence immediately following the birth of the child (or in the case of adoption when the child first comes into the care of the parents).
+Additionally, in most jurisdictions, new parents (as well as adoptive parents) have the right to unpaid parental leave of between 67 and 78 weeks when a child is born or comes into their care for the first time.
+Parental leave does not have to begin immediately after the birth of the child or when an adopted child first comes into the care of the parents.
 Timeframes and rules for this leave vary in different jurisdictions.
-However, in most jurisdictions, birth mothers who have taken pregnancy leave must commence parental leave immediately after the end of the pregnancy leave.
+However, in most jurisdictions, birth mothers who have taken pregnancy leave must begin parental leave immediately following the expiration of the pregnancy leave.

-An employer cannot in anyway penalize any employee that is eligible, or will be eligible, to take pregnancy or parental leave.
-They also cannot penalize this employee for taking such pregnancy/parental leave.
-Generally, benefits must be maintained and in almost all cases employees have the right to return to their job following the leave, whilst the employee’s seniority and length of service will also be maintained.
+An employer cannot, in any way, penalize an employee that is eligible or will be eligible to take pregnancy or parental leave.
+They also cannot penalize this employee for taking such leave.
+Generally, benefits must be maintained.
+In nearly all cases, employees have the right to return to their job following the leave with their seniority and length of service remaining intact.

-As often Employment Insurance benefits only cover a fraction of the employee’s regular income, many employers will have a scheme to offer a “top up” of benefits for a further portion of the regular income.
+Because the employment insurance benefit only covers a fraction of the employee’s regular income, many employers will offer a scheme to “top up” benefits.

-Public holidays in Canada are typically know as statutory holidays.
-They are legislated at Federal, Provincial and Territorial levels.
+Public holidays in Canada are often called statutory holidays.
+They are legislated at federal, provincial and territorial levels.
 There are five nationwide (federal) statutory holidays and six additional holidays for federal employees.
 Each of the provinces and territories observes a number of holidays in addition to the nationwide days.

-Most workers are entitled to take the day off with regular pay.
-Some employers may require employees to work, but the employee must either receive a day off in lieu of the holiday or must be paid at a premium rate.
+Most workers in Canada are entitled to take the day of a public holiday off with regular pay.
+Some employers may require employees to work.
+However, the employee must either receive a day off in lieu of the holiday or get paid at a premium rate.
 This premium is usually 1.5 times or twice the regular pay for their time worked that day, in addition to the holiday pay.

 Benefits to the Employee in Canada

-The Canadian social security system is broad and encompassing, incorporating federal law on welfare issues such as unemployment insurance and old age security, as well as provincial policies and programs on welfare issues, such as education, social services and social assistance.
+The Canadian social security system is broad and encompassing, incorporating federal law on welfare issues like unemployment insurance and old age security.
+The system includes provincial policies and programs on welfare issues, such as education, social services and social assistance.

-The benefits system also provides for benefits including retirement, unemployment, disability and healthcare benefits and are available to residents of Canada.
+The benefits system also provides benefits for residents of Canada including retirement, unemployment, disability and healthcare benefits.

-Additionally, the federal Employment Insurance (EI) system provides benefits in the event of a loss or interruption of employment.
-Canada’s public health care system also greatly decreases the cost to employers of providing private medical insurance to employees when compared to countries without such systems.
-Participation in a government-run workers compensation program in each province is either mandatory or optional, depending on the type of work the employer is engaged in.
+Additionally, the federal Employment Insurance (EI) system provides benefits in the event of a loss or the interruption of employment.
+Canada’s public healthcare system also greatly decreases the cost to employers in providing private medical insurance to employees when compared to countries without such systems.
+Participation in a government-run workers compensation program is either mandatory or optional, depending on the province and the type of work the employer is engaged in..

 Typically, employees in senior roles are offered supplementary benefit packages, which may include:

-Supplementary health care/dental plan (which typically cover costs of items or care that are not covered by Canada’s universal healthcare system such as prescription drugs or vision ware)
+- Supplementary healthcare or dental plans (these typically cover costs of items or care not covered by Canada’s universal healthcare system, such as prescription drugs or vision ware)

-Most people will require a work permit to work in Canada.
-(There are very few exceptions for particular work types such as: academic experts evaluating or supervising academic projects, proposals or university theses).
+Most people will be required to obtain a work permit in order to work in Canada.
+There are very few exceptions for particular work types such as academic experts evaluating or supervising academic projects, proposals or university theses.